siddharth-maddali/siddharth-maddali.github.io/professional/resume_download.md

 <a name="summary"></a>
 # Summary
-Computational scientist with <b>7+ years' professional research experience</b> in X-ray and optical microscopy, optics, imaging algorithms, signal processing, high-performance computing, scientific software development and materials physics.
+Computational scientist with <b>7+ years' professional research experience</b> in optical and X-ray microscopy, optics, imaging algorithms and systems, signal processing, high-performance computing, scientific software development and materials physics.
-<b>1+ years</b> in the semiconductor industry.
+<b>1+ years</b> experience in high-resolution measurement/detection methods in the semiconductor industry.
 Previous stints at top US national laboratories.
 Professional with a Ph.D in physics and strong fundamentals in mathematics and computation.
 Passionate about computational, experimental and AI innovation in any field, particularly the physical sciences.